 2. Do not murder.

 6. Do not eat of a live animal (no eating flesh taken from an animal while it is still alive).

 7. Establish courts and legal systems to ensure obedience of these laws.

 The only other place in Scripture where a Noahide law might be mentioned is Acts 15:29.
 The context of this passage is the Jerusalem Council, which met to address the issue of the Gentiles’ place in the early church.
 Specifically, the question before the council was, “Must Gentiles be circumcised according to Mosaic Law in order to be saved?” (see Acts 15:1).
 The apostles in Jerusalem answered with a resounding “no.” We are not saved by keeping the Law (see Galatians 2:16).
-However, to promote peace within the early church, the council advised Gentile believers to avoid four things, including the eating of “blood” (verse 29).
-None of the other three instructions correspond to any of the Noahide laws.
+However, to promote peace within the early church, the council advised Gentile believers to avoid four things, including the eating of “blood” and sexual immorality (Acts 15:29).
+Neither of the other two instructions correspond to any of the Noahide Laws.

 As an ancient moral code, the Noahide Laws have been a major influence in many cultures.
 In fact, in 1991, both houses of Congress passed a bill, signed into law by President George H. W. Bush, that declared the Noahide Laws to be “the bedrock of society from the dawn of civilization” and the “ethical values and principles . . . upon which our great Nation was founded” (H.J.RES.104.ENR).